Website icon Xpert.Digital

 Leading position in the semiconductor industry

-Kawasaki Robotics has developed through extensive cooperation with customers to the leading provider of integrated atmospheric robot technology for the semiconductor industry.
-The company's specialized high-performance handling robots play an important role in the automated processing of unprocessed silicon wafers into integrated circuits.
-The clean room robots of ISO class 1 can handle 300 mm and 450 mm wafer in production without damage or disorder and move foups from foups to tool chambers, which leads to reduced error rates, improved quality and increased throughput.
-This specialization offers Kawasaki a significant competitive advantage in this demanding and growing industry.
+Kawasaki Robotics has become a leading provider of integrated atmospheric robotics for the semiconductor industry through extensive collaboration with customers.
+The company's specialized, high-performance handling robots play a vital role in the automated processing of raw silicon wafers into integrated circuits.
+These ISO Class 1 cleanroom robots can handle 300 mm and 450 mm wafers in manufacturing without damage or disruption and move wafers from FOUPs to tooling chambers, resulting in reduced defect rates, improved quality, and increased throughput.
+This specialization gives Kawasaki a significant competitive advantage in this demanding and growing industry.

 Solutions for the food and beverage industry

-In the food and beverage industry, Kawasaki robots offer automation solutions for cost-efficient and flexible process handling and palletizing.
-These robots can compensate for dramatic fluctuations in raw material costs, product mix and specifications, which makes them particularly valuable for this dynamic industry.
-From lemonade filling to milk processing systems, Kawasaki robots meet strict hygiene requirements and manage a variety of handling processes, including bottle positioning, closing, filling, sterilizing and high-speed capital.
-Kawasaki distinguishes these industry -specific expertise from less specialized competitors.
+In the food and beverage industry, Kawasaki robots offer automation solutions for cost-effective and flexible process handling and palletizing.
+These robots can compensate for dramatic fluctuations in raw material costs, product mix, and specifications, making them particularly valuable for this dynamic sector.
+From soft drink bottling plants to dairy processing facilities, Kawasaki robots meet stringent hygiene requirements and handle a wide range of processes, including bottle positioning, capping, filling, sterilizing, and high-speed picking.
+This industry-specific expertise sets Kawasaki apart from less specialized competitors.

-In electronics production, the multi-position robots from Kawasaki Robotics use their skill to stamp, etch and press with human precision as well as with small, light semiconductor electronics components.
-Since you can be moved to several positions along the manufacturing line, you can easily carry out component and final assembly tasks for various electronic devices with a precision that goes far beyond the possibilities of human workers.
-This flexibility and precision when handling small components is a decisive advantage over fewer agile robot systems.
+In electronics manufacturing, Kawasaki Robotics' multi-position robots leverage their dexterity to stamp, etch, and press with human-like precision, as well as to handle small, lightweight semiconductor electronic components.
+Their ability to move between multiple positions along the production line allows them to easily perform component and final assembly tasks for various electronic devices with a precision far exceeding that of human labor.
+This flexibility and precision in handling small components is a crucial advantage over less agile robotic systems.

 Innovative approaches in collaborative robotics